surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.1.0-dev.1 =
+= 6.1.0-dev.2 =

-(2019/08/19) Added a "Preferred Crop Area" option in the Document SSO metabox from attachment editing pages.
+(2019/08/19) Added a "Preferred Crop Area" option in the Document SSO metabox for attachment editing pages.

 = 6.0.0 =